Bayesian Optimization for General Reaction Conditions: Supporting Information

-With respect to the threshold aggregation function, the chosen threshold was $2.0$\,kcal/mol.
-The average number of substrates with $\Delta\Delta G^{\ddagger}$ above this threshold are $1.907$, while the maximum number of substrates is $17$ (\cref{fig:Denmark_EDA_frac}).
-The catalyst with the highest number of substrates with $\Delta\Delta G^{\ddagger}$ above the threshold is the same as shown in \cref{fig:Denmark_EDA}.
+With respect to the \gls{threshold} generality metric, the chosen threshold was $2.0$\,kcal/mol.
+The average number of substrate combinations (distinct imine/thiol combinations) with $\Delta\Delta G^{\ddagger}$ above this threshold are $1.814$, while the maximum number of substrate combinations is $16$ (\cref{fig:Denmark_EDA_frac_augmented}).
+The catalyst with the highest number of substrate combinations with $\Delta\Delta G^{\ddagger}$ above the threshold is the same as shown in \cref{fig:Denmark_EDA_augmented}.